completecoding/serverless-auto-swagger/README.md

 ![Query String Parameters](./doc_images/queryStringParams.png)

+If no `queryStringParameters` are defined, the plugin will do its best to generate headers based on any Serverless `request.parameters.querystrings` that are defined.

 ### Multi-Valued Query String Parameters

 If you use multi-value query string parameters (array), then you must specify that your `type` is `array` and specify your data type (string or integer) in `arrayItemsType`